Looking for summer comforters that will keep you cool?

 Hot sleeper?
 Cold sleeper?
 It doesn’t matter with BedJet.
 You can set a bed temperature precisely where you feel most comfortable.

-To get the best out of the BedJet climate control system, the company also sells a comforter cum bedsheet – what they call the AirComfort Cloud Sheet.
+To get the best out of the BedJet climate control system, the company also sells a comforter cum bedsheet called the AirComfort Cloud Sheet.

 The Cloud Sheet has a dual-zone design that allows couples to set up their climate zone.